We love ourselves a manatee. Here's the quick and dirty on how to make the most of this laid-back big animal encounter.

 These settings will get you started in dark environments when only a small amount of ambient light is shining in.

-For use in a wide variety of salt water environments including the Caribbean, Red Sea, Australasia and South Pacific when you have at least partial sun up to about 30m (100 ft).
+The basics for use in a wide variety of salt water environments including the Caribbean, Red Sea, Australasia and South Pacific.